Coden-inja/Slow-Code/README.md

 - Plant Village dataset for disease images
 - TensorFlow.js for client-side model inference
-- OpenStreetMap contributors for map data
 - All contributors and maintainers

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.